repoockcorb/hass-printer-manager/printer_dashboard/README.md

 ## Support

-For issues and support:
+For issues and feature requests, please check the GitHub repository.
-1. Check the troubleshooting section above
-2. Enable debug logging to get detailed error information
-3. Create an issue with logs and configuration details

 ## Changelog